jchiang87/bps_parsl_sites/doc/usage.rst

    $ git clone https://github.com/LSSTDESC/bps_parsl_sites.git

-To set up it up at NERSC, it's probably easiest to use the CVMFS distributions of the Rubin stack.
+For running at NERSC, it's probably easiest to use the CVMFS distributions of the Rubin stack.
 From a perlmutter login node (running bash), one can do

 .. code-block:: bash